BRIKEV/express-oas-validator/README.md

 const app = express();

-// Each instance of the validator will provide two methods to use as middleware const { validateRequest, validateResponse } = init(swaggerDefinition);
+// Each instance of the validator will provide two methods to perform validation const { validateRequest, validateResponse } = init(swaggerDefinition);

 app.use(bodyParser.urlencoded({ extended: true }));